-- 1.1 This document sets out the Health Impact Assessment (HIA) of the London Borough of Richmond upon Thames (LBRuT) Pre-Publication version of the Local Plan.
-There is no statutory duty to undertake an HIA but it is considered best practice and shows the Council's commitment to improving health in the borough.
+- 1.1 This document sets out the Health Impact Assessment (HIA) of the London Borough of Richmond upon Thames (LBRuT) Publication version of the Local Plan ('the Plan').
+There is no statutory duty to undertake a HIA but it is considered best practice and reflects the Council's commitment to improving health in the borough.

 - 1.2 Health Impact Assessment (HIA) is a process for assessing the health and wellbeing impacts (mental, physical and social) of a proposed development, a plan or policy or an initiative.
-This HIA aims to identify positive and negative health and wellbeing impacts that may arise from the draft policies in the Local Plan and will suggest measures for mitigating negative outcomes and enhancing positive outcomes.
-HIA is also particularly useful in highlighting health inequalities.
+This HIA aims to identify positive and negative health and wellbeing impacts that may arise from the policies and proposals in the Plan and it suggests measures for mitigating negative outcomes and enhancing positive outcomes.
+HIA is also useful in highlighting health inequalities.

 - 1.3 HIA looks at health in its broadest sense using the wider determinants of health as a framework.
 The broad determinants of health are identified by the London Healthy Urban Development Unit (HUDU) as:

 - Housing quality and design

 - Access to healthcare services and other social infrastructure

 - Access to open space and nature

 - Air quality, noise and neighbourhood amenity

 - Accessibility and active travel

 - Crime reduction and community safety

 - Access to healthy food

 - Access to work and training

 - Social cohesion and lifetime neighbourhoods

 - Minimising the use of resources

 - Climate change

 - 1.4 They are shown graphically in Figure 1 below: